Robustness of critical U(1) spin liquids and emergent symmetries in tensor networks

 Projected Entangled Pair States (PEPS) form a powerful analytical and numerical framework for describing strongly correlated quantum systems, such as spin liquids or systems with topological order~\cite{verstraete:2D-dmrg,verstraete:comp-power-of-peps,buerschaper:stringnet-peps,gu:stringnet-peps,bridgeman:interpretive-dance,cirac:tn-review-2009,schollwoeck:review-annphys}.
 Their power stems from the local description where a tensor correlates physical and entanglement degrees of freedom.
 A key strength of PEPS is the encoding of physical symmetries in symmetries of the tensor, which allows to locally impose, probe, and control desired properties, and is central to applications ranging from the classification of phases all the way to efficient algorithms~\cite{perez-garcia:inj-peps-syms,molnar:normal-peps-fundamentalthm,chen:1d-phases-rg,schuch:mps-phases,chen:spt-order-and-cohomology,chen:2d-spt-phases-peps-ghz,jiang:sym-peps-phases,schollwoeck:review-annphys,weichselbaum:nonabelian-syms-in-tn,mambrini:su2-peps-classes}.

-However, not only physical symmetries are reflected in the tensor: PEPS can exhibit symmetries acting purely on the entanglement, which are deeply connected to both topological order and critical behavior, and closely tied to a Gauss law of the underlying field theory.
+However, not only physical symmetries are reflected in the tensor: PEPS can exhibit symmetries acting purely on the entanglement degrees of freedom, which are deeply connected to both topological order and critical behavior, and closely tied to a Gauss law of the underlying field theory.
 In particular, topological order in 2D is accompanied by entanglement symmetries which act as representations of a discrete group (or some more general algebraic structure), such as $\mathbb Z_2$ for the Toric Code model~\cite{schuch:peps-sym,buerschaper:twisted-injectivity,sahinoglu:mpo-injectivity}.
 Another such connection is between continuous symmetries, in particular $\mathrm{U}(1)$, and criticality.
-A key example where this occurs are the dimer model and the spin-$\tfrac12$ RVB state on bipartite lattices, which has been studied in depth since Anderson proposed it as an ansatz for high-Tc superconductivity~\cite{anderson:rvb-highTC,moessner:quantum-dimer-models}.
+A key example where this occurs are the dimer model and the spin-$\tfrac12$ RVB state on bipartite lattices, which has been studied in depth since Anderson proposed it as an ansatz wavefunction for the parent state of the high-Tc cuprate superconductors~\cite{anderson:rvb-highTC,moessner:quantum-dimer-models}.

 But how closely are these symmetries linked to the physics observed---are they strictly necessary, or do they just happen to appear in the specific PEPS representation used?
 This is of central importance for the construction of variational ansatzes, since it determines whether we need to stabilize said symmetry to be able to capture certain physics, such as topological order or criticality.
-In the case of topological order, breaking the discrete entanglement symmetry induces doping with quasiparticles which immediately destroys topological order beyond a certain length scale, just as finite temperature~\cite{chen:topo-symmetry-conditions,balents:var-states-topological}, and thus, hardwiring those symmetries is essential to obtain a wavefunction with true topological order.
+In the case of topological order, breaking the discrete entanglement symmetry induces doping with quasiparticles which in 2D immediately destroys topological order beyond a certain length scale, just as finite temperature~\cite{chen:topo-symmetry-conditions,balents:var-states-topological} (but not in 3D~\cite{delcamp:3d-toriccode-peps,williamson:3d-toriccode-peps}), and thus, hardwiring those symmetries is essential to obtain a wavefunction with true topological order.